 For the system generation presented in figure 2, the conductor is the tool CSG (COACH System Generator).
 Its inputs are a process network describing the target application and the synthesis parameters.
 The main parameters are the target hardware architectural template with its instantiation parameters, the hardware/software mapping of the tasks, the FPGA device and design constraints.
 CSG thus requires an architectural template library, an operating system library, two system hardware component (CPU, memories, BUS...) libraries (one for synthesis, one for simulation).
 For generating the coprocessor of a task mapped as hardware, CSG controls the HAS tools described below.
-From these inputs CSG can generate the entire system (both software and hardware) either as a SystemC simulator (cycla accurate and/or TLM) to prototype and explore quickly the design space or as a bitstream2 directly downloadable on the FPGA device3.
+From these inputs CSG can generate the entire system (both software and hardware) either as a SystemC simulator (cycla accurate and/or TLM) to prototype and explore quickly the design space or as a bitstream directly downloadable on the FPGA device.

 The software architecture for HAS is presented in figure 3.
 The input is a single task of the process network.
 The HAS tools do not work directly on the C++ task description but on an internal format called xcoach generated by a plugin into the GNU C compiler (GCC).
 This will allow on the one hand to insure that all the tools will accept the same C++ description and on the other hand make possible their chaining.
 The front-end tools read a xcoach description and generate a new xcoach description that exibits more parallelism or implement specific instructions for ASIP.
-The back-end tools read an xcoach description.
-This is an xcoach description annotated with
+The back-end tools read an xcoach description and generate an xcoach description annotated with hardware information (scheduling, binding) required by the VHDL and systemC drivers.
+Furthermore, the back-end tools uses a macro-cell library (functional and memory unit).